Vaccine Hesitancy

 View Patient Education

 Despite the rigorous vaccine safety systems in place in the United States, some parents remain concerned about the safety of the use and schedule of vaccines in children.
-These concerns have led some parents to not allow their children to receive some or all of the recommended vaccines.
+These concerns have led some parents to not give consent for their children to receive some or all of the recommended childhood vaccines.
 In the United States, rates of vaccine exemptions increased from 1% in 2006 to 2% in 2016 to 2017.
-During the 2021–2022 school year, this number increased to 2.6% overall, with one state reporting 10% of children in kindergarten with an exemption (1).
-Prior studies have shown that rates of vaccine-preventable diseases are higher in children whose parents have refused one or more vaccines for nonmedical reasons.
-During a measles outbreak in Ohio from November 2022 to February 2023, 85 children were infected, 80 of whom were not vaccinated (2).
+During the 2023–2024 school year, this number increased to 3.3% overall, with one state reporting 14.3% of children in kindergarten with an exemption (1).
+Prior studies have shown that rates of vaccine-preventable diseases are higher in children whose parents did not consent to one or more vaccines for nonmedical reasons.

-The decision to defer or refuse vaccines affects public health.
+The decision to defer or to not consent to a child receiving childhood vaccines affects public health.
 When the proportion of the overall population that is immune to a disease (herd immunity) decreases, disease prevalence increases, increasing the possibility of disease in people at risk.
 People may be at risk because

 • They were previously vaccinated, but the vaccine did not induce immunity (eg, 2 to 5% of recipients do not respond to the first dose of measles vaccine).

-• Immunity may wane over time (eg, in older adults).
+• Immunity may wane over time (eg, in very young children and older adults, necessitating boosters).

-• They (ie, some immunocompromised patients) cannot receive live-virus vaccines (eg, measles-mumps-rubella, varicella) and rely on herd immunity for protection against such diseases.
+• They (ie, some immunocompromised patients) or those receiving immune-modulating therapies cannot receive live-virus vaccines (eg, measles-mumps-rubella, varicella) and rely on herd immunity for protection against such diseases.

 General references